countable-web/open-source-corporation/consulting/README.md

 ### Methodology
   * Understand the client's business.
   * Nurture a clear domain language and use it in software development.
-  * Nurture a relationship of collaboration, and of increasing the pie rather than splitting it.
+  * Nurture a relationship of collaboration between all stakeholders to increase the pie rather than worry how to split it.
   * Use agile methodology as a toolkit, where applicable.
   * Build systems which avoid recurring maintenance through choice of stable components and automation.
 It's best to work ourselves out of a job.
   * Identify big opportunities for wealth creation and high expected (statistically) ROI.
 Small risks are worthwhile if there is a high upside.
   * Consultants (technical or non) work directly with clients, and no intermediary.
 The consultant must learn when is appropriate to escalate, such as: before providing a quote or estimate of new work; when in doubt about the best way to capture ROI; when uncertain about an impactiful decision.

+Specific "off the shelf" methodological tools we often reach for are listed [here](./METHODOLOGY.md).

 ### Quotes
 Clients may request a budget in an RFP, or a quote for a specific piece of work.
 Keep the following in mind: